nh2tran/DeepNovo-DIA/README.md

 # DeepNovo-DIA

-## Deep learning enables de novo peptide sequencing from DIA.
+- Publication: Deep learning enables de novo peptide sequencing from DIA mass spectrometry.
+Nature Methods, 2018. (https://www.nature.com/articles/s41592-018-0260-3)

-- Publication: under review.
 - Data and pre-trained model on MassIVE repository: ftp://massive.ucsd.edu/MSV000082368/other/
 - Knapsack matrix: https://drive.google.com/open?id=1aHDGphyzTo2hMMXlwkLCRVDp9JB9ph34
 - We provide a Linux pre-compiled file `deepnovo_main`, which can be used to train a model, to perform de novo sequencing and to test the accuracy.